All Episodes

 And what's interesting about that is it's all about the National Archives as the tip of their spear.

-And we were in the process of a negotiation, and instead of going forward with that, they went and they did the civil suit.
+And instead of going forward with that, they went and they did the civil suit.

 Now, here's what's interesting, Sean.

-Um my lawyers sent them back a letter before they formally filed a civil suit and raised some significant issues about whether the National Archives was trying to use this civil suit and process as a way to get more evidence against me or Donald Trump.
+My lawyers sent them back a letter before they formally filed a civil suit and raised some significant issues about whether the National Archives was trying to use this civil suit and process as a way to get more evidence against me or Donald Trump.

-They go in with this this Presidential Records Act thing, they get their nose under the tent there, and then they can grab anything they want.
+They get their nose under the tent there, and then they can grab anything they want.

-So this is So you believe it like I do.
+So this is so you believe it like I do.

 And Sean, I've said from the outset, long before I ever got a subpoena, the whole mission of that select committee, and I use that term lightly, is to simply build a criminal case against Trump so he can't run in 2024.

-What's what should be shocking to the American public, but doesn't surprise me in the slightest, of how it appears increasingly like there seems to be some kind of coordination, not just between the Justice Department and the Select Committee,
+I said that from the outset, what should be shocking to the American public, but doesn't surprise me in the slightest, of how it appears increasingly like there seems to be some kind of coordination, not just between the Justice Department and the select committee,

-And you said there are similarities though, Peter.
+But there are similarities, though, Peter.

-The point is that they've weaponized the investigatory powers of Congress in a way which violates separation of powers, clearly, and they've weaponized the Presidential Records Act, apparently, as a way of of coordinating and building the case.
+The point is that they've weaponized the investigatory powers of Congress in a way which violates separation of powers, clearly.

-And my of course, it's like they don't use it against Hunter Biden or Hillary Clinton or any other.
+And of course, it's like they don't use it against Hunter Biden or Hillary Clinton or any other.

-I won't I think it's very important that people understand something about you.
+I think it's very important that people understand something about you.

-Is you could have easily walked into the January 6th committee.
+You could have easily walked into the January 6th committee.

-Um tell us about the day they arrested you, why they did it at the airport, why they just didn't ask you to report, and did they put you in leg shackles?
+Tell us about the day they arrested you, why they did it at the airport, why they just didn't ask you to report.

-Uh did they put you in handcuffs?
+Did they put you in handcuffs?

 Did they really strip search you?

-Yeah, let me let me walk you through that.
+Yeah, let me walk you through that.

 It was not my privilege to waive, and I had the duty to do what I have done.